 Krista got involved with Advoz training and volunteering in Restorative Justice Conferencing this spring.
 But she went beyond the call of duty by successfully reaching dozens of case participants on the phone.
 Now the case manager for restorative conferencing, she will coordinate and coach volunteer facilitators on 150+ cases of harm each year.
 Krista graduated from Eastern Mennonite University in 2014, studying peacebuilding, development and Spanish, with a special interest in restorative justice.
 She comes to Advoz with a range of experience in social services, mission work and retail management.
 Krista is excited to help people heal relationships and invest in Lancaster city youth.
 She is an avid runner and loves rock climbing, board games, and sharing food with friends.

 Ra’Nyah completed her BA in Social Work through Millersville University, and during that time, discovered and completed her field placement with Advoz.
 Ra’Nyah trained in both mediation and restorative victim-offender conference facilitation and has experience mediating with both forms of dialogue.
-Ra’Nyah values patience, creativity and loves trying new food!
+Ra’Nyah values patience, creativity and loves trying new adventures!
 She also finds joy in painting, music, and many kinds of dancing.
 Originally from the Philadelphia area, Ra’Nyah is excited to be making Lancaster her home.

 Stephanie is currently pursuing her BA in Social Work and a minor in Spanish at Millersville University.
 She is completing her field placement with Advoz this fall semester.
-Throughout the past years she has dedicated many hours volunteering with children and the aging population.
-During her free time Stephanie enjoys painting, running, and spending time in the outdoors.
-After graduation she plans on attending grad school and furthering her education in Social Work.
+Throughout the past years, she has dedicated many hours volunteering with children and the aging population.
+During her free time, Stephanie enjoys painting, running, and spending time in the outdoors.
+After graduation, she plans on attending grad school and furthering her education in Social Work.

 Board of Directors

 President at Benjamin Roberts, Ltd.

 Director of Operations